jdenen/goggles/README.md

 # goggles

 Goggles is a visual testing tool inspired by [wraith](http://github.com/bbc-news/wraith) and powered by [watir-webdriver](http://github.com/watir/watir-webdriver).
-It was created for a few itches wraith couldn't quite scratch:

-* easy to integrate into your test suite
-* configurable at a project level (as opposed to the gem level)
-* scriptable in Ruby
-* less Rake dependent

-Choose your browsers and their sizes, what domain and paths to test, and any scripts to execute during those tests.
-Pass your choices through a config file, and let goggles do the rest.
+It allows you to compare screenshots of your web application in different browsers, and you can execute Ruby scripts to setup as many screenshots as you need.

 ## Installation